danstalcup/skillustrator/README.md

 ## API

-### Create the database

-1. Run:

-    `dotnet ef database update`

-1. Add an item to the database.
-You can either use the following curl command, or your favorite tool like Postman:

-    `
-    curl -H "Content-Type: application/json" -X POST -d '{"name":"Posted"}' http://localhost:5000/api/articles
-    `

 ### Run the application in ASP.NET Core container and database container

 1. If you haven't built yet, run: